allisonakeith/calderon-gender-prediction/README.md

         Contains the functions to analyze the results of the pipeline - this is where we get precision, recall, and f1 scores
     2. interpret_attributions.ipynb
         Contains the functions to interpret the attributions of the model - here we see the words with the most extreme attributions
-    4. visualize.ipynb
+        - visualize.ipynb
             I created a personalized visualization function based on the visualizaiton from TransformersInterpret
-    3. find_context.ipynb
-        Contains the functions to find the context of the most extreme attributions in the plays
-    4. scene_level.ipynb
+    3. scene_level.ipynb
         Allows us to anaylze the character results at the scene level.
 Specifically, we use this to analyze the predictions of cross-dressing characters.